Overview

 Product video

-Asana is the platform for human and AI coordination.
+Asana is the platform for human and AI collaboration.
 When teams collaborate effortlessly, they can achieve just about anything.

 Now, you can redefine how your teams and AI work together with the power of cross-app data.
-The new Asana + Amazon Q index integration enhances the power of AI Studio and Smart Chat, seamlessly connecting your Asana work with critical information from apps like Salesforce, Outlook, Sharepoint, Google Drive, and Gmail.
+Asana + Amazon Quick Suite enhances the power of AI Studio and Smart Chat, seamlessly connecting your Asana work with critical information from apps like Salesforce, Outlook, Sharepoint, Google Drive, and Gmail.
 In doing so, it unlocks key use cases like project intake, campaign management, and product launches -- transforming how teams work and deliver results.

 Loved by customers like Sony Music, Zoom, and LVMH in 190 countries, Asana gives teams the greater confidence and clarity they need to move faster and accomplish more with less.